hdahle/telegrambot/README.md

 # telegrambot
-A naive Bot for Telegram using the Telegraf bot framework
+A naive Bot for Telegram using the Telegraf bot framework.

+## Pre-requisites
+An API key is required.
+Ask the 'botfather' for one.
+I use two keys, one for testing and one for production.

-## Launching bot
+## Launch bot
 ````
 node bot.js -apikey telegramapikey
 ````